-Car-borne movements will be generated from the staff employed to operate the new facilities, , with approximately 39 people being employed on a shift pattern over the 24-hours per day operation.
+Car-borne movements will be generated from the staff employed to operate the new facilities, with approximately 39 people being employed full-time on a shift pattern over the 24-hours per day operation.

 Vehicles will only make deliveries during permitted delivery times.
 All vehicles would be fitted with automated data recording and management systems and will use approved routes.
 These routes would be agreed with Derbyshire County Council as part of the planning process, in consultation with Parish Councils.

 R&P Clean Power Ltd would enter into a routing agreement which would set the permitted routes the vehicles are allowed to use.

 As part of the planning application and associated Environmental Impact Assessment, R&P Clean Power Limited have commissioned various ecological surveys to identify the habitats within the site and the species they support and to determine their ecological value and importance.
 The potential impacts of the proposed development on these features have been assessed and appropriate measures developed to avoid or minimise identified impacts.
 Where loss of habitat cannot be avoided, new habitats will be created off-site to ensure that there is no net loss of biodiversity because of the proposed development.